-- Twelve hours after the start of the loading dose, give quinine 10 mg salt/kg of body weight in dextrose saline over 4 hours. - Repeat the same dose of quinine (i.e. 10 mg salt/kg) every 8 hours until until the woman is conscious and able to swallow. - Then, give quinine tablets 10 mg salt per kg every 8 hours to complete 7 days treatment.
+- Twelve hours after the start of the loading dose, give quinine 10 mg salt/kg of body weight in dextrose saline over 4 hours. - Repeat the same dose of quinine (i.e. 10 mg salt/kg) every 8 hours until the woman is conscious and able to swallow.

-Note:- Monitor blood glucose levels for hypoglycaemia every hour while the woman is receiving quinine IV.
+• Then, give quinine tablets 10 mg salt per kg every 8 hours to complete 7 days treatment.

-For additional information refer to the national malaria management guideline.
+- Note:- Monitor blood glucose levels for hypoglycemia every hour while the woman is receiving quinine IV. - For additional information refer to the national "malaria Diagnosis and Treatment Guideline for Health Workers in Ethiopia, Federal Ministry of Health, 2004.

 3.6.
-FEVER DURING PREGNANCY AND LABOUR
+FEVER DURING PREGNANCY AND LABOR

-• A woman has a fever (temperature 38°C or more) during pregnancy or labour.
+• A woman has a fever (temperature 38°C or more) during pregnancy or labor.